ArcBlock/arcblock-android-sdk/README.md

 ## Absdkcorekit Library

-Absdkcorekit Library is on the basis of the [apollo-android](https://github.com/apollographql/apollo-android) encapsulated ` Data ` layer core Library, we introduced the Android's latest ` Architecture Components `, among them the ` LiveData ` and ` ViewModel ` and ` Apollo - android Library ` combined with encapsulated into `CoreKitQueryViewModel`, `CoreKitPagedQueryViewModel`, `CoreKitSubscriptionViewModel`.
+Absdkcorekit Library is on the basis of the [apollo-android](https://github.com/apollographql/apollo-android) encapsulated `Data` layer core Library, we introduced `LifecycleObserver` makes the SDK can sense the page life cycle, To do memory optimization in the SDK layer, developers only need to pass in a `LifecycleOwner` object when they are using it. (both the `Fragment` and `AppCompatActivity` in the support library have implemented the `LifecycleOwner` interface, which can be used directly, otherwise, they can realize `LifecycleOwner` by referring to the implementation in the support library above.)

 #### 1. Import Absdkcorekit Library